hallback01/ConnectFour-Assignment/README.md

 # FourInARow-Assignment
 An artificial intelligence assignment in school.
 I chose to recreate the game "four in a row", using Godot 3.4.4 with c++(GDNative) as the scripting langauge.

+# Build requirements
+Python 3.4 or higher

+CMake 3.18 or higher

+A C++ with at least the 2014 standard.
+Tested with MSVC(On windows 10) and Clang(On macOS)

 # Build script source (debug)
 cmake -B build -DCMAKE_BUILD_TYPE=Debug